 We connect the negative battery jumper cable to the vice that is holding the starter by the frame.
 The positive goes to the terminal on the solenoid.
 Then we actuate the solenoid with jump from the big terminal to one of the smaller ones with a jumper wire or a screwdriver blade.

 Silent starter motor in the test indicates that the starter motor is burned.
 We might take it apart and see if it is worth fixing - new brushes, a clean-up of the commutator and possibly new windings.

-Realistically and economically a rebuilt starter or solenoid are recommended in this situation.
-If the starter did start then we may decide to remove the solenoid to rebuild or replace it.
-The new starter will have a new or rebuilt Bendix drive.
+Realistically and economically a replace of starter is recommended in this situation.
+The new starter will have a new Bendix drive.